-Here's the Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad
+Here's Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad

 Launches in Purple, Pink, Starlight and Space Grey.

-iPad: available for pre-order today, launches September 24th
+Available for pre-order today, launches September 24th

 - 64GB (Wi-Fi): $429